 - An understanding of and an ability to appreciate the needs of others and evidence of demonstrating care and compassion.

-Depending on the programme, the School of Healthcare conducts either an individual face to face or small group interview.
+Depending on the programme, the School of Healthcare conducts either an individual face-to-face or a small group interview.
 This provides a method of assessing knowledge and understanding and important personal qualities that are essential for our professional programmes of study.

-We need to take into account professionally relevant legal/regulatory requirement stipulations (Nursing and Midwifery Council) which ensure that our approach to interviewing is consistent with Values Based Recruitment initiatives.
+We need to take into account professionally relevant legal/regulatory requirement stipulations (as set out by the Nursing and Midwifery Council) which ensure that our approach to interviewing is consistent with values-based recruitment initiatives.

 Interviews are scheduled as flexibly as possible to enable applicants to attend.
 This includes, where possible, providing adequate notice (usually at least two weeks) or sharing dates for group workshops and interview days on the website in advance, and offering applicants an alternative interview date, if requested.

 A revised interview date may not be offered if the applicant fails to attend an interview without informing the University in advance.